-Credit Risk Management Policies and Procedures: Credit risk management needs to be a robust process that enables Banks to proactively manage loan portfolio in order to minimize losses and earn an acceptable level of return for Shareholders.
-Central to this is a comprehensive IT system, which should have ability to capture all key customer data, risk management and transaction information.
-Jamuna Bank Ltd. already has real time on-line Banking system which enables to capture all key customer data.
-Given the fast changing dynamic global economy and the increasing pressure of globalization, liberalization, consolidation and disintermediation, it is essential that Banks have robust Credit risk management policies and procedures that are sensitive and responsive to these changes.
+Credit Risk Management Policies and Procedures: Credit risk management is a robust process that enables banks to proactively manage loan portfolio in order to minimize losses and earn an acceptable level of return for Shareholders.
+JBL embraces global best practices and chooses the technological initiatives to capture all key customer data, risk management and transaction information.
+Given the fast-changing dynamic global economy and the increasing pressure of globalization, liberalization, consolidation and disintermediation, it is essential that banks have robust credit risk management policies and procedures that are sensitive and responsive to these changes.

-Jamuna Bank Limited being a progressive and dynamic private sector Bank formulated its own Credit Policy Guidelines to efficiently and professionally manage risks arising out of its Credit operation.
-The Credit Policy Guidelines was initially approved by the Board of Directors in its 59th meeting held on 08.01.2006.
+JBL being a progressive and dynamic private sector Bank formulated its own Credit Policy Guidelines to efficiently and professionally manage risks arising out of its credit operation.
+The Credit Policy Guidelines was initially approved by the Board of Directors in its 59th meeting held on January 08, 2006.
 Lastly it was reviewed by the Board of Directors of the Bank in its 305th meeting held on April 24, 2017.
 As per Credit Risk Management Guidelines of Bangladesh Bank, the credit policy of JBL has been refined from time to time.

 The Credit Policy Guidelines of JBL encompasses a wide range of issues related to credit operation.
-Jamuna Bank Limited continually updates its policies to lead the ongoing improvement in the banking sector.
+The bank continually updates its policies to lead the ongoing improvement in the banking sector.
 The focal points of the JBL credit policy are:

-- 1. Organizational Structure
+- Organizational Structure

-- 2. Segregation of Duties and Responsibilities.
+- Segregation of Duties and Responsibilities.

-- 3. Objectives and application of Credit Policy.
+- o Objectives and application of Credit Policy.

-- 4. Lending policies and procedures.
+- Lending policies and procedures.

-- 5. Environmental and Social Risk Grading
+- o Environmental and Social Risk Grading

-- 6. Deviation from the Policy.
+- o Deviation from the Policy.

-- 7. Discourage Business for Bank's Finance.
+- Discourage Business for Bank's Finance.

-- 8. Funded & Non-funded Credit Facilities.
+- Funded & Non-funded Credit Facilities.

-- 9. Product Parameter.
+- o Product Parameter.

-- 10. Pricing of Credit Facilities.
+- Pricing of Credit Facilities.

-- 11. Assessment of Credit Risk.
+- o Assessment of Credit Risk.

-- 12. Internal Credit Risk Rating System.
+- o Internal Credit Risk Rating System.

-- 13. Identification and Mitigation of Credit Risk.
+- o Identification and Mitigation of Credit Risk.

-- 14. Securities and their Valuation.
+- o Securities and their Valuation.

-- 15. Diversification of Loan Portfolio.
+- Diversification of Loan Portfolio.

-- 16. Credit Approval Procedure.
+- o Credit Approval Procedure.

-- 17. Disbursement Process and Documentation.
+- Disbursement Process and Documentation.

-- 18. Credit Monitoring.
+- o Credit Monitoring.
 Review of Classification Position and Target.

-- 19. Management Action Triggers.
+- Management Action Triggers.

-- 20. Emphasizing on Secured Lending
+- o Emphasizing on Secured Lending

-- 21. Policy for Delegation of Lending Authority.
+- o Policy for Delegation of Lending Authority.

-- 22. Renewal Frequency.
+- o Renewal Frequency.

-- 23. Third Party Service Provider.
+- o Third Party Service Provider.

-- 24. Release of Collateral/Debt Obligation.
+- Release of Collateral/Debt Obligation.

-Methods used to measure Credit Risk: Credit risk grading is an important tool for credit risk measurement as it helps the Banks and financial institutions to understand various dimensions of risk involved in different credit transactions.
+Methods used to measure Credit Risk: Internal Credit Risk Rating System (ICRRS) is an important tool for credit risk measurement as it helps banks and financial institutions to understand various dimensions of risk involved in different credit transactions.
 The aggregation of such grading across the borrowers, activities and the lines of business can provide better assessment of the quality of credit portfolio of a bank or a branch.
-Well-managed credit risk grading systems promote bank safety and soundness by facilitating informed decision-making.
+Well-managed credit risk rating systems promote bank safety and soundness by facilitating informed decision-making.
 Grading systems measure credit risk and differentiate individual credits and groups of credits by the risk they pose.
 This allows bank management and examiners to monitor changes and trends in risk levels.
 The process also allows bank management to manage risk to optimize returns.

-The credit risk grading is done by assigning weightage accordance to the severity of risk.
-The primary risk areas are financial risk, business/ industry risk, management risk, security risk and relationship risk.
+The credit risk rating is done by assigning weightage accordance to the severity of risk.
+The primary risk areas are financial risk, performance behavior, business/ industry risk, management risk, security risk, relationship risk and compliance risk.
 These risk components are further subdivided.